 9.03 The minimum height of a pitched ball is 6 feet.
 Any ball pitched under 6 feet and not swung at or hit is a ball.
 If the low pitch is hit, it is in play.

-9.04 The pitcher must pitch to all batters.
-(He may not signal a batter to go to first.)
+9.04 Intentional Walk - the pitcher can wave the pitcher to first if no one is on 1st base, 2nd base, or 1st and 2nd base.
 If the pitcher throws the ball out of bounds, all players advance one base including any player on third base.
 The pitch is declared a ball.

 9.06 The pitcher must pitch behind the pitcher's line 50 feet away from the home plate and within the 4 foot line which is 2 feet each way off of the centre line from home to 2nd base.